blaze/blaze/docs/source/datashape.rst

 Variadic
 ~~~~~~~~

-Variadic types expression unknown, but fixed dimensions which are scoped
+Variadic types expression unknown, but fixed dimensions which are
-within the type signature.
+expressed as free variables scoped within the type signature.
+The
+variable is referred to as **type variable** or ``TypeVar``.

 For example the type capable of expressing all square two dimensional
 matrices could be written as::